Dr. Biology: This is Ask A Biologist, a program about the living world, and I am Dr. Biology.

-Gerry: Yes, to keep the electrons going around and the keep kicking them with the energy, we have a whole series of different magnets.
-These are called insertion devises.
+Gerry: Yes, to keep the electrons going around and keep kicking them with the energy, we have a whole series of different magnets.
+These are called insertion devices.
 We have bend magnets.
 We have super bend magnets.
 We have undulators and we have wigglers.

-And the name, even this is very hardcore, high tech physics.
+And the name, even this is very hardcore, high-tech physics.
 The name describes exactly what they do.
 So the bend magnets bend the electrons around a corner.
 The super bend bends them around a really tight corner.
-The undulators make electrons move up and down in a wiggling motions.
+The undulators make electrons move up and down in a wiggling motion.
 And the wiggler does very big wiggles.

 Dr. Biology: I love the names.
 I love them.

-Early on some of these supercoliders were actually using atoms to smash them together and they broke apart into even smaller bits, which was rather unusual at the time.
+Early on some of these supercolliders were actually using atoms to smash them together and they broke apart into even smaller bits, which was rather unusual at the time.
 And they have these really cool names as well.
-My favorite are: strange and charm, which I think is amazing little sub atomic units.
+My favorite are: strange and charm, which I think is amazing little subatomic units.

-These are beautiful inventions, because our traditional X ray is called a projection X ray.
+These are beautiful inventions because our traditional X-ray is called a projection X-ray.
 You simply can see in two dimensions.
-So if you put your whole body in front of an X ray and you have film behind it, you get projection image.
-What that means is, it's a very flat two dimensional thing, so the ribs at the front of your body and the ribs at the back of your body all appear compressed on the film.
+So if you put your whole body in front of an X ray and you have film behind it, you get a projection image.
+What that means is, it's a very flat two-dimensional thing, so the ribs at the front of your body and the ribs at the back of your body all appear compressed on the film.

-With a CAT scan you see in three dimensions.
-You can rotate around and you can see all of your internals organs, your heart, your liver, your lungs, your kidneys.
+With a CAT scan, you see in three dimensions.
+You can rotate around and you can see all of your internal organs, your heart, your liver, your lungs, your kidneys.
 And you can see it in beautiful detail.

 What we are doing is, instead of your whole body going in the CAT scan we are trying to develop ways of just using a single cell or a single tiny piece of tissue and doing a CAT scan.